ayuuxssh/CP-CODES/README.md

 # CP-CODES
-This will help to reduce the baggage of writing codes for same algorithm
+This will help to reduce the baggage of writing codes for same algorithm.
+Author - Aayush Kumar Gupta.